 Get legal representation at the hearing officer stage.
 The appeal hearing before the hearing officer is your only chance to present all your arguments, witnesses and evidence.
 You won’t get another opportunity.
 Before you appeal the deputy’s decision, or respond to the appeal from the other side, you should have a lawyer.
 What you say in your appeal documents must track the law.
 Careless statements written in your appeal will hurt you at the hearing.
 A hearing officer may refuse to consider facts or arguments, not contained in the Appeals file, cannot be introduced for the first time at the hearing.
 Evidence and requirements of proof are more like being in court than you might expect.
 The hearing officer follows rules of evidence similar to cases in the district courts of Colorado.

 Under many circumstances an employee who quits work may still qualify for benefits.
 But never assume that you will qualify for unemployment if you quit.
 Talk to a lawyer before you quit.

-Talk to a Colorado Springs unemployment attorney before you write a letter explaining what happened, or sign anything for your employer.
+Talk to an experienced Colorado unemployment attorney before you write a letter explaining what happened, or sign anything for your employer.
 These often backfire.
 For example, one client wrote his supervisor to acknowledge he had made a mistake and explain the circumstances.
 To the hearing officer, this was an admission the employee was at fault.

 If you are an employer and do not want to pay the employee benefits, make sure your documentation supports denial of benefits when you terminate.
 Most employers assume wrongly that just because they have the right to fire an employee, that means the employee does not get unemployment.
 The employee must have been “at fault”.

 It is not the hearing officer’s role to explain the Colorado Employment Security Act, or tell you about cases interpreting the Act.
 If you are a claimant and the employer wins the appeal, your benefits will be stopped and you will likely be asked to repay benefits you already received.